thruthesky/firelibrary-app/README.md

 * Cleaning tool for deleted posts.

 * [ laster ] Make it work on `Vuejs`.
 Needs to consider to rewrite client app.
+ * To make it work on `vuejs` and other platform, it needs to be rewritten on simple javascript platform not in angular paltform.

 ## Change log
 * @since 2018-03-20 admin email must be saved under /fire-library/{domain}/settings/admin/{email: ... }